 - Self-employment and entrepreneurship

-Goal: This programme will explore how new technology can benefit supported employment providers and the people they support (jobseekers, employees and employers).
-We will examine how organisations can access and embrace digital innovation to provide better support.
-We want to hear from organisations leading innovation through cutting edge technology and that can share their learning with their European counterparts.
+To examine how organisations can embrace digital innovation in order to provide better support.
+We want to hear from organisations what is leading innovation through cutting edge technology and stimulate companies to share their knowledge with others.